 What on Earth would we do without public media?

 There is a host of great media highlighting Black innovators, entertainers, and leaders, and as you’d expect PBS is a great place to find them.
-Their Black History Month-dedicated web page features a ton of limited series, films, and documentaries for free.
+Their Black Culture Connection page features a ton of limited series, films, and documentaries for free.
 And it’s not just non-fiction, either: as part of its 50th anniversary celebration, Masterpiece is featuring The Long Song, a 3-part mini-series based on the award-winning novel by Andrea Levy about the end of slavery in Jamaica.

 If you’re a member of your local PBS station, there’s even more on their site and available through Passport, the PBS streaming service that’s free to members (I’m sorry, I know that sounded like an ad, but I’ve been a PBS fangirl since I was six.
 Maybe younger.
 I can’t help myself.)